-Wherever you get your exercise; on a court, course, pitch, track, pool, or home treadmill, when we do the right amount, it can have a brilliant impact on our psychological well-being.
+Wherever you get your exercise; on a court, course, pitch, track, pool, or with an at home treadmill, when we do the right amount, it can have a brilliant impact on our psychological well-being.

-In this article, chartered sport and exercise psychologist, Josephine Perry, gives Live Science her insights on how exercise improves our mental health and our overall wellbeing.
+Find out how some of the best fitness trackers can help support your wellbeing, or read on to discover the insights of chartered sport and exercise psychologist, Josephine Perry, as she gives Live Science her thoughts on how exercise improves our mental health and overall wellbeing.

 How does exercise help our mental health?